cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 cf create-service aws-elasticsearch {service-plan} {service-name}
 ```

-For example, to create a new instance named `my-elastic-service` using the `es-medium` plan, you would enter the following at the cf CLI:
+For example, to create a new instance using the `es-medium` plan named `my-elastic-service`, you would enter the following at the cf CLI:

 ```
 cf create-service aws-elasticsearch es-medium my-elastic-service